Rafael Ramazotti: DPMM

+PNKS

+On 30 January 2018, Ramazotti joined Malaysian Super League club PKNS.

 Hougang United

-In 2019, he signed for Hougang United for only 23 days and ditched by the "abruptly vacated the club’s tenanted apartment" and “left Singapore” without settling the compensation to the club.
-On 29 January, he has been unveiled on Tuesday as a new player of FC Juarez, a Mexican club that plays in the second tier of the Mexican football pyramid - Liga MX.
+On 6 January 2019, he signed for Hougang United for only 23 days and ditched by the "abruptly vacated the club’s tenanted apartment" and “left Singapore” without settling the compensation to the club.
+On 29 January, he has been unveiled on Tuesday as a new player of FC Juárez, a Mexican club that plays in the second tier of the Mexican football pyramid of Liga MX.